renzora/webarcade/README.md

 await api.setWindowTitle('My App - Untitled');

 // Exit application
-await api.exit();                             // Close the Tauri app
+await api.exit();                             // Close the app
 ```

-> **Note:** Window control methods are async and interact with Tauri's window API.
-They only work when running in the Tauri desktop environment.
+> **Note:** Window control methods are async and use IPC to communicate with the Rust runtime.
+They only work when running in the desktop environment.

 ### Calling Backend from Frontend